 Each organization requires an original signature and date, so that page must be printed out and signed/dated for each submission.

-The letters of endorsement attest to your overall clinical skills, abilities and professionalism.
+The letters of recommendation attest to your overall clinical skills, abilities and professionalism.
 One of these references should come from your department chief, and two others from physicians who have worked with you for at least six months.

 If you are within three years of completing residency, one reference should come from your residency director.